PiyushBhangale/React_weather/README.md

 ### Demo

-You can check out the working of this project on  https://piyushbhangale.github.io/React_weather/
+You can check out the project on  https://piyushbhangale.github.io/React_weather/

 --------------------------------------------------------------------------------------------------------------------------